rwilcox/my-learnings-docs/learning_javascript_typescript_null_handling_strategies.md

 <!-- tocstop -->

+# Huh What about the optional fields?
+How do these relate?

+    class P {
+        name?: string
+        recordIdentifier: string | null
+    }

+Optional - `name?` - means it's optional, but if it's there it must be a string

+The union type - `recordIdentifier` - means it's REQUIRED (ie to be passed as part of a function) put you could pass null.

+`function bazBar(recordIdentifier: string | null, name?: string)`

+I can call it like the following:

+`bazBar(null, "Ryan")`

+or like

+`bazBar("1123")`

+but NOT like `bazBar()` <-- that first parameter MUST have a value, even if I type out null.
+Vs the last name parameter, which can completely be excluded.

+(You could also see the `?` operator as `string | undefined`)

 # Introduction <<Learning_Typescript_Null_Handling_Strategies>>

 Typescript with it's `strict` compiler mode makes optional values something we have to think about all the time.
 If you have programming in Swift this feels familiar.